QianZeHao123/CV_qianzehao/cv-typst-version/cv_en.typ

 // The recommend resume text size is from `10pt` to `12pt`
 #set text(
   size: 10.5pt,
-  font: "Linux Libertine",
+  // font: "Linux Libertine",
+  font: "Times New Roman",
-  region: "cn",
+  region: "uk",
-  lang: "zh",
+  lang: "en",
 )

 // Feel free to change the margin below to best fit your own CV